Quantum Transfer Learning for Real-World, Small, and High-Dimensional Datasets: our experiments

-We validate the relationship between local effective dimension and a classification accuracy of our QML networks with and without data re-uploading on the real-world, small, and large-scale hard-to-classify three-class images, that is, dense residential, medium residential, and sparse residential area classes, of the UC Merced Land Use dataset.
-To validate this relationship illustrated in Fig. \ref{fig: leff}, we place our QML networks with three input qubits on the top layer of the VGG16 network since we employ our hard-to-classify three-class images splitted into $201$ train set and $87$ test set, each data point of which is characterized by $256\times256\times3$ large-scale elements compared with the big, small-scale Eurosat dataset.
-We summarized our results in TABLEs \ref{table: benchmark1_uc} and \ref{table: benchmark2_uc}.
-Here, we proved that strong entangling N-layer networks without data re-uploading layers outperform real amplitudes N-layer networks without data re-uploading layers in most instances except $N=9$ case and a classical transfer learning method as expected due to their lower local effective dimension (see TABLE \ref{table: benchmark1_uc} and Fig. \ref{fig: leff}); the classical transfer learning method generates the hard-to-classify three-class cases with the accuracy of $0.56$ (see articles \cite{Abbas2021, abbaslocal} for a more detailed discussion).
-And the poor performance of the strong entangling 9-layer QML network without data re-uploading layers is caused by their vanishing gradient \cite{McClean2018}, that is beyond the main scope of this article but an important future direction.
-Moreover, real amplitudes and strong entangling N-layer networks without data re-uploading layers outperform (on practical large-scale datasets) ones with data re-uploading layers on the same dataset (see TABLEs \ref{table: benchmark1_uc} and \ref{table: benchmark2_uc}).
+We validated the relationship between the local effective dimension and the classification accuracy of our QML networks with and without \emph{data re-uploading} on the real-world, small, and high-dimensional three-class images (\emph{i.e.} hard-to-classify images) of the UC Merced Land Use dataset, that is, \emph{dense residential}, \emph{medium residential}, and \emph{sparse residential} area classes.
+To validate this relationship illustrated in Fig. \ref{fig: leff}, we placed our QML networks with three input qubits on the top layer of the VGG16 network, since we applied our hard-to-classify three-class images split into a $201$-element training set and an $87$-element testing set, where each data point is characterized by $256\times256\times3$ high-dimensional elements compared with the big, low-dimensional Eurosat dataset.
+We summarized our results in Tables \ref{Table: benchmark1_uc} and \ref{Table: benchmark2_uc}.
+Here, we could prove that strongly-entangling N-layer networks without \emph{data re-uploading} layers outperform real-amplitude N-layer networks without \emph{data re-uploading} layers in most instances, except for the $N=9$ case due to their lower local effective dimension (see Table \ref{Table: benchmark1_uc} and Fig. \ref{fig: leff}).
+The poor performance of the strongly-entangling 9-layer QML network without \emph{data re-uploading} layers is caused by their vanishing gradient \cite{McClean2018}, that is beyond the main scope of this article but an important future research direction.
+Moreover, real-amplitude and strongly-entangling N-layer networks without \emph{data re-uploading} layers outperform (on practical high-dimensional datasets) ones with \emph{data re-uploading} layers on the same dataset (see Tables \ref{Table: benchmark1_uc} and \ref{Table: benchmark2_uc}).